-The use and development of recycled water for irrigation purposes is not expected to be impacted by Biological Objectives as public health (CCR Title 22) and water quality standards do not permit the application of recycled water for irrigation purposes to waters of the state (State Water Board 2009, State Water Board 2013).
+The use and development of recycled water for irrigation purposes is not expected to be impacted by the Stream Biological Objective as public health (CCR Title 22) and water quality standards do not permit the application of recycled water for irrigation purposes to waters of the State (State Water Board 2009, State Water Board 2013).

 Recycled water in the San Diego Region may be utilized to recharge and/or improve the water quality of groundwater basins in the San Diego Region.
 Discharges of recycled water for recycled water, similar to the use of recycled water for irrigation, must implement the requirement under title 22 (CCR Title 22), and authorizes the discharge of groundwater to land, not surface waters (State Water Board 2014).

-In general, the amendment of the Basin Plan to include Biological Objectives will allow for more accurate determinations of whether discharges of recycled water do or do not adversely impact beneficial uses.
-Biological objectives will insure that more accurate determinations of protection and restoration associated with regulatory permitting activities will be possible.
+In general, the amendment of the Basin Plan to include the Stream Biological Objective will allow for more accurate determinations of whether discharges of recycled water do or do not adversely impact beneficial uses.
+The Stream Biological Objective will ensure that more accurate determinations of protection and restoration associated with regulatory permitting activities will be possible.

-In addition, it is expected that the implementation of Biological Objectives may result in an increase in the development and use of recycled water.
-Biological objectives may be used to identify where excess flows to streams associated with existing permitted activities (e.g. groundwater dewatering) are impacting beneficial uses.
-For such situations dischargers may choose to implement additional or alternative BMPs that could include treatment controls and discharge modifications to meet Biological Objectives, or alternatively beneficially re-use (recycle) the discharge.
-For such cases the beneficial re-use of waters that would otherwise be discharged would assist in meeting the goals of the State of California while preventing impacts to beneficial uses and potentially reduce costs associated with permitting, treatment, and, if the project has on-site water needs, the procurement of potable water for non-potable purposes.
+In addition, it is expected that the implementation of the Stream Biological Objective may result in an increase in the development and use of recycled water.
+The Stream Biological Objective may be used to identify where excess flows to streams associated with existing permitted activities (e.g. groundwater dewatering) are impacting beneficial uses.
+For such situations dischargers may choose to implement additional or alternative BMPs that could include treatment controls and discharge modifications to meet the Stream Biological Objective, or alternatively beneficially re-use (recycle) the discharge.
+For such cases the beneficial re-use of waters that would otherwise be discharged would assist in meeting the goals of the State while preventing impacts to beneficial uses and potentially reduce costs associated with permitting, treatment, and, if the project has on-site water needs, the procurement of potable water for non-potable purposes.

 Water Code 13242